Break the Cycle of Abuse Transform Your Relationship Today

 The Intimate Partner Abuse Treatment Program provides men and women, who have been abusive in their intimate relationships, an opportunity to change their violent abusive behavior.

 Healing from domestic abuse is paramount to the treatment.
-Survivors completing the intervention mend their psychological scars and the emotional pain from being battered, while changing the habits of victimization and patterns of co-dependency.
+Survivors complete the intervention by mending their psychological trauma and emotional pain, while changing the habits of victimization and patterns of co-dependency.

 What Clients Say About Our Program